This odd little machine was marketed by the E. S. Pease Co. of New York in 1908.

 ornate winding key is a close copy of the Columbia "Q".
 The large diameter

 reproducer is unique to this very basic machine.
-The diminutive morning glory horn,
+The diminutive (only 14" long) morning glory horn,

-What makes this inexpensive phonograph so charming is the lovely oxidized copper finish, sometimes referred to as 'tiger striping.'
-This rather elegant and complex decoration is very surprising on a low-end machine -- it is commonly associated with luxury machines like the Edison Idelia.
+Aside from the miniature morning glory horn, what makes this inexpensive phonograph so charming is the lovely oxidized copper finish, sometimes referred to as 'tiger striping.'
 Note that while the mainspring and governor are hidden, the drive gears are outside of the enclosed motor assembly.

 (RETURN TO MAIN PHONOGRAPH PAGE)